stramel/material-design-icons-updated/README.md

+# DEPRECATED

+The original goal of this repository was to maintain the SVG icons for Material Design after their decision to move away from SVGs to an Icon Font.
+However, since then they have started regularly updating their SVG icons again.
+This eliminates the need for this repository.

+Use `@material-design-icons/svg` instead now. (https://github.com/google/material-design-icons)

 # Material design icons

 Material design icons is the official [icon set](https://www.google.com/design/spec/style/icons.html#icons-system-icons) from Google.
 The icons are designed under the [material design guidelines](https://material.io/guidelines/).